Farama-Foundation/gym-docs/docs/source/environments/robotics/index.md

    :file: index.html
 ```

+There are four Fetch environments: Pick and Place, Push, Reach, and Slide.
 These environments use the MuJoCo physics simulator.